Neanderthal behaviour: Food preparation

 At Cueva del Sidrón, Spain, Neanderthals likely cooked and possibly smoked food, as well as used certain plants—such as yarrow and camomile—as flavouring, although these plants may have instead been used for their medicinal properties.
 At Gorham's Cave, Gibraltar, Neanderthals may have been roasting pinecones to access pine nuts.

-The great quantities of meat and fat which could have been gathered in general from typical prey items (namely mammoths) could also indicate food storage capability.
+The large quantities of meat and fat that could have been gathered from typical prey items (namely, mammoths) could also indicate the ability to store food.
 At Grotte du Lazaret, France, a total of twenty-three red deer, six ibexes, three aurochs, and one roe deer appear to have been hunted in a single autumn hunting season, when strong male and female deer herds would group together for rut.
 The entire carcasses seem to have been transported to the cave and then butchered.
 Because this is such a large amount of food to consume before spoilage, it is possible these Neanderthals were curing and preserving it before winter set in.
 At 160,000 years old, it is the oldest potential evidence of food storage.

-With shellfish, Neanderthals needed to eat, cook, or in some manner preserve them soon after collection, as shellfish spoils very quickly.
-At Cueva de los Aviones, Spain, the remains of edible, algae eating shellfish associated with the alga Jania rubens could indicate that, like some modern hunter gatherer societies, harvested shellfish were held in water-soaked algae to keep them alive and fresh until consumption.
+With shellfish, Neanderthals needed to eat, cook, or somehow preserve them soon after collection, as shellfish spoil very quickly.
+At Cueva de los Aviones, Spain, the remains of edible, algae eating shellfish associated with the alga Jania rubens could indicate that, like some modern hunter-gatherer societies, harvested shellfish were held in water-soaked algae to keep them alive and fresh until consumption.
 At Gruta da Figueira Brava, Neanderthals may have been roasting brown crabs to soften the shell before cracking them open with a hammerstone.